Equidistribution Mod $1$ And Normal Numbers: Introduction To Normal Numbers

 where $a_2(n)=n+\sum_{1\leq k\leq n}[\log_{10}k^2 ]$, and many other similar numbers.
 The integers concatenation method generalizes to any base $b>1$, and to certain infinite sequences of integers.
 The basic proofs are provided in \cite{CD1933}, \cite[Theorem 1]{CE1946}, et alii.
 Another class of normal numbers is defined by series of the forms

 where $\gcd(b,c)=1$, and $s\in \R$, see \cite{SR1972}, \cite{BC2002}, et alii.
 More complex constructions and algorithms for generating normal numbers are developed in \cite{AB2017}, \cite{BY2019}, et alii.
 However, there are no known normal numbers in closed forms such as $\sqrt{2}$, $e$, $\pi$, $\log 2$, $\gamma$, ..., et cetera in any base $b\geq2$.
-This note contributes the followings conditional result.
+This note contributes the followings conditional results using two different methods.

+\begin{thm} The irrational number $\sqrt{2} \in \R$ is a normal number in base $p\geq2$.
+In particular, $\sqrt{2}$ is simply normal number in base $10$.
+Hence, the decimal expansion contains infinitely many digit $0$, infinitely many digit $1$, infinitely many digit $2$, et cetera. \end{thm}

-\begin{thm} Assume the Artin primitive root conjecture.
+\begin{thm} Assume the GRH.
 Then, the irrational number $\pi \in \R$ is a normal number in base $10$. \end{thm}

-The preliminary foundational results required to prove the main result are covered in Section \ref{S5588} and Section \ref{S7711}.
-The conditional proof of the normality of $\pi$ in base $10$, Theorem \ref{thm2200.400}, is exhibited in Section \ref{S7799}.
+The preliminary foundational results required to prove these results are covered in Section \ref{S5588} to Section \ref{S7711}.
+The proofs are presented in chronological order as discovered.
+The conditional proof of the normality of $\sqrt{2}$ in base $10$, Theorem \ref{thm2200.300}, is exhibited in Section \ref{S8877}, and the conditional proof of the normality of $\pi$ in base $10$, Theorem \ref{thm2200.400}, is exhibited in Section \ref{S7799}.
+The first unconditional proof of the normality of $\sqrt{2}$ in base $p\geq2$ is a corollary of Theorem \ref{thm9900.900} in Section \ref{S9900} and the second unconditional proof of the normality of $\sqrt{2}$ in base $p\geq2$ is a corollary Theorem \ref{thm9900.900} in Section \ref{S9900}.\\

+Surveys of some of the literature on normal numbers appear in \cite{KD2006}, et alii.
 A survey of some of the literature on the number $\pi$ appears in \cite{BJ2014}, and its irrationality is proved in \cite[Corollary 2.6]{NI1956}.
-A treasure trove of data and references on the number $\pi$ is archived in OEIS A000796, \cite{OEIS}.